grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 With continuous chat growth and a new in-house tool, helping our agents be more efficient and productive was key to ensure a faster support time for our users and scale chat even further.

-Starting from the analysis on the usage of another third party tool as well as some shadowing sessions, we realised that building a templated-based feature wouldn’t help.
+Starting from the analysis on the usage of another third-party tool as well as some shadowing sessions, we realised that building a templated-based feature wouldn’t help.
 We needed to offer personalisation capabilities, as our consumer support specialists care about their writing style and tone, and using templates often feels robotic.

 We decided to build a machine learning model, called **SmartChat**, which offers contextual suggestions by leveraging several sources of internal data, helping our chat specialists type much faster, and hence serving more consumers.